-There are various macro-economic factors that indirectly affect our business, including the impact of the recession, continued high unemployment and underemployment, and other challenging economic conditions.
+There are various macro-economic factors that indirectly affect our business, including the slow recovery in the United States from the recession, continued high unemployment, and other challenging economic conditions.
 These factors decrease the overall discretionary spending of our customers and we believe it becomes more likely that consumers will keep their current vehicles longer, thus will need replacement parts as a result of general wear and tear, and perform repair and maintenance in order to keep those vehicles well maintained.
 At the same time, higher gas prices are negatively impacting the industry as consumers drive less and reduce the wear and tear on their vehicles.
 Given the nature of these factors, and the volatility of the overall economic environment, we cannot predict whether or for how long these trends will continue, nor can we predict to what degree these trends will impact us in the future.